flatiron-labs/book-club/README.md

-# Labs Bookclub
+# Labs Book Club

-We read good and wanna learn to do other stuff good too.
-Like coding.
-So we started a book club!
+Each week, we meet to discuss some technical aspect of a chapter of a book or a blog post.
+To provide some structure around our discussion, we ask a member of the team to lead.

+The book club leader's responsibilities are the following:

+1. Read the chapter
+2. Take notes and/or come prepared with discussion questions
+3. Book a room at HQ for discussion
+4. Make sure there's a leader for the following week

+You don't need to be an expert in the chapter to lead book club.
+Just bring your own curiosity and excitement.

 This repo holds our group notes for the books we've been reading.
+Notes aren't required, but they a) serve as a great jumping point for discussion and b) remind us of what we've learned.

 ## Adding Notes